 Another good reason to remodel is to have everything for your spouse or loved ones.
 Too many times I have heard grieving spouses explain “my spouse always took care of maintenance and repairs.”
 Sadly, they are often scared and confused.
 The best gift you can give your spouse is a well-maintained and comfortable home, so they have fewer worries after you leave this world.
 It may also make it easier for them to sell it.

 Deb and I learned a remodel makes life much better.
 We spend a lot more quality time at our condo and enjoy life even more.
 All it took was planning and then pulling the trigger to get things done.
 Is it time for you to do the same thing?

 The HBAL Home Show is this weekend at the Lancaster Event Center.
-Feel free to stop by John Henry's Plumbing, Heating, and Air’s booth to see how we can help make your kitchen and bathroom remodels successful.
+Feel free to stop by John Henry's Plumbing, Heating, Air, and Electrical’s booth to see how we can help make your kitchen and bathroom remodels successful.

 On a personal note, I would like to recognize and thank Dennis Buckley for all his efforts that have made the Neighborhood Extra successful.
 Dennis contributed so much to our community.